Jamal161/YouTube-Viewer/README.md

    Can generate views on YouTube Music too.
 In **urls.txt** put your music link like this `https://music.youtube.com/watch?v=xxxxx`.
 Script will automatically load YouTube Music when it sees link have `music.youtube.com`. **Search feature is not available for this.** So you need to empty the search.txt otherwise it will start searching videos in default YouTube.

-# Fast VPS with Unlimited Traffic
-  *[PetroSky](https://petrosky.io/mshawon) is one of the various CloudHosting services with the fastest and most convenient cloud technology.
-Their servers are powered by the latest **AMD RYZEN/EPYC CPUs** with High-Performance **NVMe SSD Hard Drives** that will let your application run faster than ever.
-You can get 2 vCPU with 4 GB ECC RAM for as low as 11.99€/month which will work very well for YouTube-Viewer script for 2 threads.
-Visit [PetroSky](https://petrosky.io/mshawon) to get the fastest VPS with unlimited traffic at the lowest price.
-Use this code `mshawon25` to get **25% discount**  on your purchase*

 # Windows
 * ## Binary Release

-  For windows you can download binary releases from **[Binary releases](https://github.com/MShawon/YouTube-Viewer/releases)**.
+  For windows you can download binary releases from .
 Download this file named `YouTube-Viewer_win_x.x.x.zip`, unzip it and run the `youtube_viewer.exe`.
 Or you can install it from source.
 To do so keep reading.

 * ## Installation